 Create a new virtual host directive in Apache.
 For example, create a new Apache configuration file named ‘mybb.conf’ on your virtual server:

 Next, rename the config.default.php file in the inc directory to config.php since you will be asked to do this later during the MyBB installation via a browser.
 Execute the following:

 Now, we can restart the Apache webserver so that the changes take place:

 Step 5.
 Accessing MyBB.

 MyBB will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip/ and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/ or http://server-ip/ and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed MyBB.
 Thanks for using this tutorial for installing MyBB in Ubuntu 16.04 LTS (Xenial Xerus) systems.
 For additional help or useful information, we recommend you to check the official MyBB website.